 - Complete the Bankruptcy Forms: Complete various bankruptcy forms, including the petition, schedules, and statements.
 These forms require detailed information about your financial situation, such as your assets, liabilities, income, and expenses.

-- Pay Filing Fees or Request a Fee Waiver: Filing for bankruptcy in Texas typically costs several hundred dollars.
+- Pay Filing Fees or Request a Fee Waiver: As of today, the Chapter 7 filing fee is $338 (filing fee $245 + administrative $78 + trustee surcharge $15).
 However, you can request a waiver if you cannot afford the fee.
 You do this by submitting the appropriate forms and demonstrating your inability to pay.

 - Submit Your Bankruptcy Petition: File your completed bankruptcy forms and supporting documents with the bankruptcy court.
 You can file in person or electronically, depending on the court’s policies.